3DGenomes/METALoci/docs/install.rst

     conda activate metaloci
     pip install metaloci

-If you are experiencing any unexpected results with METALoci, we suggest to update the version of awk you are using.
-The recommended version is 1.3.4 or newer.
+If you are experiencing any unexpected results with METALoci (e.g. your signal after binning is 0 for every bin), we suggest to update the version of **awk** you are using.
+The recommended version is 5.1.0 or newer.

 In Ubuntu, you can do this with:

 .. code-block:: bash

-    sudo apt install mawk
+    sudo apt install gawk